balu100/dolby-vision-for-windows/README.md

         ```shell
         python VsvdbInfo.py
         ```
     *   When prompted, enter your 7-byte VSVDB hex string.
+The script will remind you to ensure this payload corresponds to the Dolby OUI (`53318` decimal / `00-D0-46` hex).

 3.  **Inspect Key Decoded Fields:**
     *   Once the payload is loaded, choose option "1.
 Show Current VSVDB Info".
 Pay close attention to the following:
         *   **`Max Display Luminance Index`**: This is CRITICAL.
 It shows the peak brightness your EDID is reporting.
             *   **Problem Sign:** If this value is very low (e.g., "97 nits", "155 nits") for a display capable of much higher brightness (most HDR TVs are 400-1000+ nits), this is a likely reason DV isn't working.
 Windows might think your display isn't bright enough for HDR/DV.
-            *   **Typical Good Values:** For an LG OLED, this should ideally report around 700-800+ nits (e.g., Index 14 for 807 nits, Index 25 for 4060 nits if using a high value from some common EDIDs, though 807 nits is a safer bet for compatibility).
+            *   **Typical Good Values:** For an LG OLED, this should ideally report around 700-800+ nits (e.g., Index 14 for 807 nits).
+Index 25 (4060 nits) is seen in some EDIDs but might be less compatible than a more conservative, realistic value like 807 nits.
         *   **`DM Version Bits`**: Should typically be `3.x` or `4.x`.
-        *   **`DV Mode Bits`**: Ensure this reflects a valid mode, including LLDV if that's your goal (e.g., "Std + LLDV + LLDV-HDMI" or "LLDV + LLDV-HDMI").
+        *   **`DV Mode Bits`**: Ensure this reflects a valid mode.
+For PC Dolby Vision, you typically want a mode that includes "LLDV-HDMI" (e.g., "Std + LLDV + LLDV-HDMI" which is `0b11`, or "LLDV + LLDV-HDMI" which is `0b01`).
+The default `VsvdbInfo.py` example payload `480376825e6d95` has "Std + LLDV" (`0b10`) and would need this bit toggled for PC LLDV-HDMI (e.g., to `0b11`, making its byte 3 `0x77` instead of `0x76`).
-        *   **`Min Display Luminance Index`**: Should be a low value, appropriate for your display's black level (e.g., 0.001 nits, 0.005 nits).
+        *   **`Min Display Luminance Index`**: Should be a low value, appropriate for your display's black level (e.g., 0.0 nits, 0.001 nits, 0.005 nits).
         *   **`Color Primary Coordinate Bits` (Gx, Gy, Rx, Ry, Bx, By)**: These define the color gamut.
-While the Max Luminance is often the first blocker, incorrect gamut information could also cause issues.
-You can compare these to known presets like BT.2020 if problems persist after fixing luminance.
-The `VsvdbInfo.py` script has a BT.2020 preset based on common examples.
+While Max Luminance is often the first blocker, incorrect gamut information could also cause issues.
+You can compare these to known presets like the "BT.2020_Example" in `VsvdbInfo.py` if problems persist after fixing luminance.

 4.  **Modify Fields if Necessary:**
-    *   If you identify an incorrect field (especially Max Display Luminance), use option "2.
+    *   If you identify an incorrect field (especially Max Display Luminance or DV Mode Bits), use option "2.
 Modify VSVDB Fields" in `VsvdbInfo.py`.
-    *   Select the field to change and enter the correct value.
-For luminance, the script allows you to pick from a table of nits values.
+    *   Select the field to change and enter the correct value/choice.
-    *   After modification, the script will show the new hex payload. **Copy this new hex string.**
+    *   After modification, choose option "3.
+Show Raw Hex Payload" and **copy this new hex string.**

 5.  **Apply the Corrected VSVDB:**
-    *   Go back to AW EDID Editor, open your exported EDID file (`dolbyvisionmonitor.bin`).
+    *   Go back to AW EDID Editor, open your original exported EDID file (e.g., `dolbyvisionmonitor.bin`).
-    *   Navigate to the Vendor-Specific Video section.
+    *   Navigate to the Vendor-Specific Video section with Dolby's OUI (`53318` decimal / `00-D0-46` hex).
-    *   Replace the old Payload (HEX String) with your **newly generated hex string** from `VsvdbInfo.py`.
+    *   Replace the old "Payload (HEX String)" with your **newly generated hex string** from `VsvdbInfo.py`.
     *   Save the edited EDID as a new file (e.g., `fixeddolbyvisionmonitor_advanced.bin`).
-    *   Open CRU, import this new EDID file, and run `Restart64.exe` (or `Restart.exe`).
+    *   Open CRU, import this new EDID file for your display, and run `Restart64.exe` (or `Restart.exe`).

 6.  **Test Again:** Check Windows Advanced Display Settings for Dolby Vision certification.

+### Verifying the Active EDID in Windows

+If your `VsvdbInfo.py` output looks correct (good luminance, correct DV mode) but Dolby Vision still isn't activating, it's critical to verify that the EDID Windows is *currently* using actually contains your intended changes.

+1.  **Export the Active EDID:**
+    *   Open **Custom Resolution Utility (CRU)**.
+    *   Select your target display (e.g., your LG TV) from the dropdown menu.
+    *   Click the **"Export..."** button and save the EDID as a `.bin` file (e.g., `MyCurrentActiveEDID.bin`).
+This file contains the raw data of the EDID Windows is using for that display *at this moment*.

+2.  **Inspect the Exported EDID:**
+    *   Open this `MyCurrentActiveEDID.bin` file using **AW EDID Editor**.
+    *   Navigate to the "CEA Extension" block.
+    *   Find the "Vendor-Specific Video" data block associated with **IEEE OUI `53318` (decimal) / `00-D0-46` (hex)**.
+    *   Check its "Payload (HEX String)".

+3.  **Compare:**
+    *   Does this payload match the corrected hex string you intended to apply?
+    *   If it doesn't match, your EDID override with the corrected VSVDB was not successfully applied or Windows has reverted to a different EDID.
+    *   **Troubleshooting Application Issues:**
+        *   In CRU, ensure your *intended* EDID file (with the corrected VSVDB) is the one you imported for that display.
+Make sure no other conflicting EDID overrides are active for this display in CRU.
+        *   Try using `reset-all.exe` from the CRU folder (this removes ALL CRU overrides for ALL displays), then **reboot your PC**.
+        *   After rebooting, open CRU and *only* import your corrected EDID for the target display.
+        *   Run `restart64.exe` (or `restart.exe`) from the CRU folder.
+        *   Export the active EDID again as in step 1 and re-verify.

-**If Still Not Working:**
+### If Still Not Working

 When opening a new issue on GitHub, please include:
+*   Your display model and GPU model/driver version.
+*   How you are applying the EDID (e.g., CRU version).
-*   Your original VSVDB hex string.
+*   Your original VSVDB hex string (from the Dolby OUI `53318` / `00-D0-46`).
-*   The **full decoded output** from `VsvdbInfo.py` for your original string.
+*   The **full decoded output** from `VsvdbInfo.py` for this original string.
 *   Any modifications you made and the resulting new hex string.
-*   Details about your display model, GPU, and how you are applying the EDID.
+*   Confirmation if you have verified your *active* EDID (as per the section above) and whether its Dolby VSVDB payload matches your intended string.

 This detailed information will significantly help in diagnosing the problem.